VTimofeenko/overlay-maintain-tools/README.md

 * `--help`: Show this message and exit.
 ## `overlay_maintain_tools check-repology`

-Returns newest versions known to repology.
+Returns versions known to repology.
+Reported versions will be newer than ones in overlay.

 **Usage**: